What is Family Ministry?

 In most churches, these models have not worked well and tons of energy and resources are wasted in the process.
 Parents follow along and abdicate their responsibility to guide their children spiritually much like dropping them off at school or soccer practice, expecting someone else to handle it for them.
 If they only knew parents are more influential than schools in academic success as well.
 In my opinion, this was primarily the fault of parents and the Church simply met the need that was in front of them.

-Family Ministry Model
+Family Ministry Defined

 The phrase “family ministry” is typically used by many churches today to represent the one, centralized effort to serve families with the gospel.
 I believe a true family ministry involves: